zed/flask-multilang-hello-world/README.md

 Show response in user language.

-Use HTTP Accept-Languages header (most browsers allow to configure it.
+Use language specified in the url (in the path or as a `lang` query parameter) or in HTTP `Accept-Languages` header (most browsers allow to configure it.
 The default value comes from OS).

 Based on the tutorial:
 http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xiv-i18n-and-l10n